HappyBearDay/OpenClassRoom_React_Native/README.md

 Project hierarchy :
-    -  assets: Store ressources
+    -  assets: Store ressources ?
-    -  .gitignore : if we use github
+    -  .gitignore : if the project is stored on a git
     -  watchmanconfig : Improve application performances
     -  babel.config : Javascript compiler
     -  node_modules : contains all modules of the current application